Re-Oiling for Hardwood Floors and Maintenance - Advantage Hardwood Calgary

 While re-oiling is less complicated than sanding and finishing, it requires the same level of experience and care to ensure good results.
 Therefore, we do not recommend trying to re-oil your floors yourself, or if you are really keen, then may be try on a smaller area and see how it goes before applying it over all your floors.

-Also, bear in mind that some floors are finished with colored oils rather than clear oil and those floors will need a more frequent maintenance to maintain the existing color.
 This is usually required every 12 to 20 months.
 Commercial floors are exposed to higher levels of foot traffic and therefore re-oiling is required more often.
 We would recommend re-oiling maintenance every 3-6 months.

 What You Need To Know Before Your Book Re-Oiling Maintenance, Re-coating, Refresh of Your Hardwood Floors